wolfs/testng-rules/README.md

 TODO
 ----

-Implement classes implementing ITestListener for some common usecases like before/afterClass, ...
+* Implement classes implementing ITestListener for some common usecases like before/afterClass, ...
+* Make other ITestNGListeners possible
+* Add DependsOn attribute to the Rule annotation to make ordering possible

 [ConcurrentRule]: http://blog.mycila.com/2009/11/writing-your-own-junit-extensions-using.html